Skip to main content

 • Year-one net recovery at conservative / baseline / optimistic migration rates

-• Year-one cash-flow injection as a separate line — it’s working capital, not P&L
+• Year-one cash-flow release as a separate line — it’s working capital, not P&L

 • Steady-state Year 2+ recovery, multiplied by retention curves (your existing churn rate is the right input)